-Tropical ulcer is also called tropical phagedenic ulcer.
+Tropical ulcer is also called tropical phagedaenic (phagedenic) ulcer.
 This is a painful, rapidly enlarging sore, usually found on the lower limb of an individual living in a hot, humid tropical region.
-Phagendenic refers to its appearance
+Phagedaenic refers to its appearance

 as if it was gnawed.